starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Let's talk about all this new hardware being released.
+ Chris Nexus 6: Let's talk about all this new hardware being released.
 Are you impressed by any of the recent releases by Korg or Roland's AIRA series for example?